autocrypt/ame2016/README.md

 ## participation, registration

 Participation itself carries no fees but please pre-register and possibly help organize food and accomodations for everyone.
-At this time (October 2016) AME2016 is a self-organized event without sponsoring.
+AME2016 is a self-organized event without sponsoring.
 If you would like to but can't come due to missing money please indicate it when sending your registration mail.

-For registration or questions please send mail (at best encrypted via [this key](https://sks-keyservers.net/pks/lookup?op=get&fingerprint=on&search=0x8E3B03A279B772D6)) to holger at merlinux dot eu and provide the following:
+For registration or questions please send mail (if possible encrypted via [this key](https://sks-keyservers.net/pks/lookup?op=get&fingerprint=on&search=0x8E3B03A279B772D6)) to holger at merlinux dot eu and provide the following:

     Name/Handle
     background/interest/project